MasixoleBOYA/Capstone_Project/trainedModel_historical/MetaTrader5/README.md

 This folder includes:

 - **`mt5_model.ipynb`**: The main Jupyter notebook used for training machine learning models based on data from MetaTrader 5.
-This notebook is central to developing and testing trading algorithms.

-- **`mt5_trained_model.h5`**: A saved version of the trained model in HDF5 format.
+- **`.h5`**: A saved version of the trained model in HDF5 format.
 This model can be loaded and used for making predictions or further training.

-- **`mt5_trained_model.keras`**: A saved version of the trained model in Keras format.
+- **`.keras`**: A saved version of the trained model in Keras format.
 This model is used within Keras/TensorFlow for inference or additional training.

 - **Other `.h5` files**: These files represent additional models used for experimentation.
 Each file may correspond to different versions or configurations of models trained during the development process.